FLOWER Check

 What if your car fails your car maintenance checklist?

-If you’re worried about the safety of your car, we’d suggest taking your car into the garage to get looked at by a mechanic.
+If you’re worried about the safety of your car, we’d suggest taking your car into the garage for a mechanic to take a look.
 Sometimes it’s best to just leave it to the pros.

 If you need to borrow a friend’s car while yours is in the garage, check out our temporary car insurance.
-We offer short-term insurance from 1 hour to 60 days and can get you on the road in minutes.
+Whether you own your own car, or you’re borrowing someone else’s, you can get cover in minutes for as little or as long as you need.